rafaelxky/RPlace/README.md

 - its made with programming in mind, it uses markers that use comment simbols to be embedable in code files

 # markers
+- markers are used to call commands
+- list:

 - //-
 - -//
 - /*-